-Kermit Wooden, Human Resources Director, for the employer.
+Brad Garrett, Labor Relations Manager, for the employer.

-On December 17, 2003, the Washington Federation of State Employees (union) and the Washington State Department of Transportation (employer) jointly filed a petition for clarification of a bargaining unit with the Public Employment Relations Commission under WAC 391-35-026, seeking division of an existing bargaining unit represented by the union.
-An investigation conference was conducted on December 30, 2003, by Hearing Officer Starr H. Knutson.
+On January 16, 2004, the Washington Federation of State Employees (union) filed a petition for clarification of a bargaining unit with the Public Employment Relations Commission under WAC 391-35-026, seeking division of an existing bargaining unit at the Washington State Department of Corrections (employer) represented by the union.
+An investigation conference was conducted on February 5, 2004, by Hearing Officer Starr H. Knutson.

-The Executive Director accepts the stipulations and information presented by the parties during the investigation conference and, acting under WAC 391-35-026(1), divides the historical bargaining unit into two separate bargaining units of state civil service employees conforming to RCW 41.80.070(1) (a), as follows: (1) a bargaining unit of non-supervisory employees; and (2) a bargaining unit of supervisors.
+The Executive Director accepts the stipulations and information presented by the parties during the investigation conference and, acting under WAC 391-35-026(1), divides the historical bargaining unit into two separate bargaining units of state civil service employees conforming to RCW 41.80.070(1)(a), as follows: (1) a bargaining unit of non-supervisory employees; and (2) a bargaining unit of supervisors.